hybridflux/KubeNet/README.md

 ## Deploy pods

-Deploy docker images in pods and create a service, i.e. with sample yaml-file Create a yaml-<file>, as in [this sample] (https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough#run-the-application), in your directory and deploy
+Deploy docker images in pods and create a service, i.e. with sample yaml-file Create a yaml-<file>, as in [this sample](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough#run-the-application), in your directory and deploy

 ```
 $ kubectl create -f youryamlfile.yaml